Introduction

 Clinical Notes and Documentation

-EHR systems allow doctors and nurses to quickly document clinical notes.
-It captures those observations, treatment plans, and progress notes.
-Such documentation becomes crucial to streamline care of patients in an accurate, ongoing process.
-For example, future providers can trace the full context of a patient’s treatment.
+EHR allows a doctor and nurse to quickly document clinical notes.
+This takes observations, treatment plans, and progress notes.
+Such documentation becomes essential so as to streamline accurate ongoing care of the patient.
+For example, future providers can access the entire context of a patient’s treatment.

 Medication Management